web-archive-group/ELXN42-Article/elxn42.md

 We are able to create a list of the unique URLs tweeted in our dataset by using [`urls.py`](https://github.com/edsu/twarc/blob/master/utils/urls.py), after first unshortening the urls as described in the "Approach to Analysis" section.

-Using `urls.py` from twarc utilities:
+We did so by using `urls.py` from twarc utilities:
 ```bash
 $ python ~/git/twarc/utils/urls.py elxn42-tweets-combined-deduplicated-unshortened.json > elxn42-tweets-urls.txt
 $ cat elxn42-tweets-urls.txt | sort | uniq -c | sort -n > elxn42-tweets-urls-uniq.txt